How to stay active during lockdown

 Keep yourself motivated with personal goals and targets; these can also be shared amongst friends and colleagues.
 We have a lot more time to dedicate to our fitness, so why not try maintaining a run streak, hitting a daily step count or joining in with online challenges via MyFitnessPal or Strava.

 Mental wellbeing and physical health go hand in hand, so it is important to care for all aspects of yourself.
 The NHS has many helpful tips on maintaining your mental health during the coronavirus outbreak.
 Continue to spend time doing things you enjoy, eating healthily, exercising and communicating with loved ones.
-If you want to be proactive about your general health and nutrition, our Fit to Fight Infection Test can provide you with a comprehensive picture of your current wellbeing.

 GOV.UK, (2020).
 Guidance on social distancing for everyone in the UK. [online] Available at: https://www.gov.uk/government/publications/covid-19-guidance-on-social-distancing-and-for-vulnerable-people/guidance-on-social-distancing-for-everyone-in-the-uk-and-protecting-older-people-and-vulnerable-adults [Accessed: 24/03/20].

 Cox, M. (2020).
 How to Stay Active While Social Distancing. [online] Virgin Pulse.
 Available at: https://www.virginpulse.com/blog-post/how-to-stay-active-while-social-distancing/ [Accessed: 24/03/20].